Max Hill QC, the UK’s terror watchdog, has rebuffed Theresa May’s plans to fine tech firms that fail to remove extremist content from their platforms.

 The Prime Minister announced last night that the government is drawing up proposals with France to crack down on terrorist propaganda online.

-But, speaking on the Today programme this morning, Mr Hill called into question the plans.
+But, speaking on the Today programme this morning, Mr Hill cast doubt upon the necessity of the plans.

 “In Germany, there was a proposal for very heavy fines to be levied against tech companies whenever they fail to take down extreme content.
 Is that absolutely necessary?
 I’m not sure that it is,” said Mr Hill.